davidwmartin/dwm_anim/readme.md

 Basic framework for working with HTML5 Canvas / javascript animations.
 See section "Library Build" for more info.

-Very rough implementation, still sketching out ideas.
+Rough implementation, still sketching out ideas, but it is working at this point (yay!).
+Though I have not tested on anything but my own standard setup.

+This is a more technical document.
+For the creative side see js-art.md

+## Usage

 To start: